jaygould/jwt-react-native-boilerplate/readme.md

 The React Native instance and Node instance will then need to be ran:

-* `react-native run-ios` (in /app)
+- `react-native run-ios` (in /app)
-* `npm start server` (in /server)
+- `npm start server` (in /server)

+Then create a local MongoDB database on your machine - [follow this link](https://treehouse.github.io/installation-guides/mac/mongo-mac.html) for assistance if needed.

-Then create a MongoDB database and add the URL to a `.env` file in the `/server` directory.
+You'll then need to add a `.env` file in to the `/app` and `/server` directories:

+- In the `/server` directory, add in the MongoDB URI.
+For example: `MONGODB_URI_=mongodb://aaaaaaaaa:bbbbbbbbb@cccccccc.mlab.com:59187/aaaaaaa`.
+- In the `/app` directory, add in the API URI (the Node server URI).
+For example: `API_URL=http://localhost:1140`.

-The repo does not yet have a register section to get people in to the database, so you'll need to manually add people and use the credentials to log in.
+> The repo does not yet have a register section to get people in to the database, so you'll need to manually add people and use the credentials to log in.
 I'll try and get round to this soon, but in the meantime **I'm happy to receive pull requests** for a hand :)

 ## Navigation using Wix React Native Navigation